wcmaart/dashboard/README.md

 **Note:** there is no `config.json` file yet! :)

-AS you deploy new code, you just need to get the new code then restart the app running `yarn start` and it will automatically rebuild all the files you need.
+As you deploy new code, you just need to get the new code then restart the app running `yarn start` and it will automatically rebuild all the files you need.

 _In theory_

+Better still, install `pm2` and just tell it to restart the app whenever changes are pushed/pulled to the server.

 I am now about to test all this!